Advice of Wrong Account for Automated Credits Service

 - Manual updates

-- A streamlined process ensuring that the information is provided to you in a consolidated and consistent way eliminating errors caused by manual input.
+- A streamlined process ensuring the information is provided to you in a consolidated and consistent way eliminating errors caused by manual input

 - Speedy notification of correct account destination details resulting in amendments being received in time to ensure payment accuracy.